Category Archives: Nostalgia reviews

 * * * *

-But back to the point.
-Alice’s Restaurant – Revisited was about a Thanksgiving tradition I started back in 1993.
+November 26, 2016 – Last December I posted Alice’s Restaurant – Revisited.
+It described a Thanksgiving tradition I started back in 1993.
 Listening – every Thanksgiving – to the full 18 minutes and 34 seconds of Alice’s Restaurant.
 (The “musical monologue by singer-songwriter Arlo Guthrie,” released in 1967.)
+In the past I’ve done that to “help my team win.”
+(Like Moses did, at the Battle of Rephidim.
+But this year is different.
 The biggest difference?
 This country has now embarked on what we might call “the Donald Experiment.”

-Which means the question to be decided over the next four years is whether Donald Trump can deliver on the veritable plethora of promises that he made in his recent campaigns.
+Which means the question to be decided in the next four years is whether Trump can deliver on the veritable plethora of promises made in his recent campaigns.
 (First for the Republican nomination, then for the presidency itself.)
+Or whether those promises are merely “negotiable campaign devices.*” And that’s where Alice’s Restaurant comes in.
+For one thing, the full title of the song refers to the “Alice’s Restaurant Massacree,” and as Wikipedia noted:

 The term “massacree,” used by Guthrie[,] is a colloquialism originating in the Ozark Mountains that describes “an event so wildly and improbably and baroquely messed up that the results are almost impossible to believe.”
 It is a corruption of the word massacre … but carries a much lighter and more sarcastic connotation, never being used to describe anything involving actual death.